 Most of the posts I write here are pretty general, but every once in a while something comes up specific to destination weddings.
 This is one such post.

-It was not that long ago, really, that if you were planning on travelling, you talked to a travel agent (or so I have been told).
+It was not that long ago, really, that if you were planning on traveling, you talked to a travel agent (or so I have been told).
 But then this crazy thing called the Internet happened, and people were able to research online, look at hundreds of reviews online, book trips online…

 I do a lot online.
-When we have travelled before, we have always used the Internet.
+When we have traveled before, we have always used the Internet.
 We have not even talked to a travel agent before.
 Even getting a hotel room somewhere; we look and book online.
 We like the ease of it, and it is usually pretty darn budget savvy too.

 But then we decided on a destination wedding.

 There was some debate on whether or not to go with a travel agent.
 On the one hand, not going with a travel agent is generally cheaper.
 There is no way around it; you can book at your leisure, check prices all the time, score last minute deals…

 But for our wedding?
 That just seemed so stressful.
 On the other hand was ease of mind – someone taking care of the “what ifs”, and, most importantly, taking care of the “what ifs” for all of out guests.
 I thought of having to call family members to nag them to book their rooms… no thank you.
 Then we found out we were coming out of different airports and would need a stopover in Toronto… oh goodness.